sahithyandev/s1/src/content/docs/electrical-fundamentals/electrical-installation/08-earthing.md

 Above the first letter means:

 - **T** - Short for terra.
-Refers to one or more points of the source to earth
+Means the source is earthed at its star point.
 - **I** - Short for isolated.
 Indicates either:
-  - (i) all live parts are isolated from earth
+  1. all live parts are isolated from earth
-  - (ii) one point of live is connected to earth through high impedance
+  2. one point of live is connected to earth through high impedance

 Above the second letter means:

-- **T** - Denotes a direct connection from exposed parts of consumer installation to earth, independently of any point of the supply authority side
+- **T** - Means all exposed conductive parts of consumer installation are directly earthed independently.
 - **N** - Denotes a direct electrical connection of the exposed conductive parts to the earthed point of the supply authority side (which is usually the neutral point)